ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-07-CAD_Tutorial_-_Construction_Lines,_Patterns,_Trim_&_Extend-_Education_Chapter_1_Lesson_7.md

 ---

-A) Draw complete shapes and then trim
+A) Use only circle patterns

-B) Draw half and use mirror tool
+B) Draw complete shapes and then trim

-C) Use only circle patterns
+C) Draw each feature individually

-D) Draw each feature individually
+D) Draw half and use mirror tool

 ---

-Draw half and use mirror tool
+D) Draw half and use mirror tool

 ///